Waste Management

 Challenges and Commitments

-GGC strives to reduce waste quantity and efficiently manage both hazardous and non-hazardous waste in the production process to lessen environmental impacts and resource shortage as well as help to reduce the Company’s costs relating to waste management.
+GGC strives to reduce waste quantity and efficiently manage both hazardous and non-hazardous waste in the production process to lessen environmental impacts and resource shortages as well as help to reduce the Company’s costs relating to waste management.

 Key Stakeholders